narcan/narcan.github.io/_posts/stories/2007-05-18-the_waitomo_underground.md

 author: Pedro Ávila
 layout: post
 location: Waitomo, New Zealand
-description: A tale of desperate observation and the struggles against time, weather and the overcoming of prissiness in the wet dark of the largest caves in New Zealand
+description: A tale of desperate observation and the struggles against time, weather and the overcoming of prissiness in the wet dark of the largest caves in New Zealand.
 categories: Stories
 tags:
 ---